 Should I Buy Domain And Hosting Together?

-It’s recommended to buy domain name and hosting together as there are many web hosting companies that offer discounts when you do this.
+You should buy a domain name and web hosting together as there are many web hosting companies that offer discounts when you do this.

 Can I Use My Domain Name With Any Web Hosting Company?